Srax/FullStackJavascript-Flow2-Handin/README.md

 7. Rational models require expensive proprietary servers and storage systems whereas NoSQL models are easy and cheap to install.
 This means that more data can be processed and stored at a very minimal cost. [(source)](https://greengarageblog.org/7-pros-and-cons-of-nosql)

-There are of course many more pros to using NoSQL (mongoDB) but these are some of the ones i found most important.
+There are of course many more pros to using MongoDB (NoSQL) but these are some of the ones i found most important.

+#### Cons to MongoDB (NoSQL)
+There are a few reasons why you should not use MongoDB.
+* You can not 'join' data with NoSQL.
+* MongoDB is a memory hog... you need a lot of memory to run larger MongoDB databases.
+* You need to handle the transaction yourself since there is no 'default' transaction method as we see in other database models.
+* NoSQL generally consume higer amounts of data due to the de-normalization on the database.
+* Some operations can unfortunately result in a full database lock (example. write operations) leading to concurrency issues.

+The above aside, ther are also some business related disadvantages, which [Crystal Ayres](https://greengarageblog.org/7-pros-and-cons-of-nosql) explained in her article on NoSQL:
+> Every business should be reassured that in case a key function in their database system fails, they will have unlimited competent support any time.
+All rational model vendors have gone the extra mile to provide this assurance and made it sure that their support is available 24 hours which is not a step yet guaranteed by NoSQL vendors.